imagej/imagej.github.io/_pages/scripting/jython/examples.md

     # Do some processing ...

 IMPORTANT: notice that, when executing scripts from the command line, there is no auto-importing of common imports.
-So above we <b>must</b> declare "from ij import IJ" to import the namespace <i>IJ</i> with all the static utility functions such as <i>openImage</i>.
+So above we <b>must</b> declare "from ij import IJ" to import the namespace `IJ` with all the static utility functions such as `openImage`.

 ### Catching errors from a running macro